Naleeee/Workshop-Criterion/Exercise-1/README.md

 - You find a 10 dollars bill in the street, check your pocket to make sure **you have** 14 dollars now.

 - Then you check your phone, they just released the video game you've been waiting for the most!
-It cost *only* 60 euros.
-Check if **you can** buy it rignt now.
+It *only* cost 60 euros.
+Check if **you can buy it** rignt now.

 <p align="center"> <img src="https://media.istockphoto.com/id/1366983105/photo/portrait-of-funny-senior-blonde-woman-in-sun-glasses-and-pink-sweater-on-white-background.jpg?s=612x612&w=0&k=20&c=j9IzY2eBsQ0m6Z7H_C7Pe4Payi2L6OHRRSBRON6krTc="/></p>